COVID-19 and the Future of American Business for 2020 and Beyond

 Customers want to be assured that the environments in which they shop, dine, visit,–and even the employees they interact with– are clean and safe.
 Additionally, questions have been raised regarding the cleanliness of home deliveries.
 If your products were already meeting standards, now is the time to broadcast that.
 If they weren’t, now is the time to change.

 Cleanliness, safety standards, and crisis mitigation plans will be scrutinized during future vendor selection processes.
 Organizations that exceed expectations will capture market share.

 Solution: Workplaces are now going to have to be cleaner and safer.
 Employees riding in trucks together are going to require to keep more distance.
-Shared workstations need to be simpler so there are fewer areas that need to be cleaned.
+Shared workstations need to be simpler so there are fewer areas that need to be cleaned and spaced out to ensure physical distancing.
 Invest in quality janitorial services to get and stay clean and build trust with your employees.
 Help employees understand that all safety, not just cleanliness, is part of their job.